-- 1. Demonstrate knowledge of procedural law and substantive law by successfully completing advanced or specialized legal assignments performed in a law office or any organization involved with legal processes under the supervision of an attorney. - 2.
-Demonstrate a proficiency in the skills required for the complexities of a modern technology-based law office. - 3.
-Demonstrate an understanding of professional and ethical standards expected of a paralegal in a broader spectrum of legal practice. - 4.
-Demonstrate enhanced communication skills, including public speaking, letter and memorandum writing, as well as complex legal drafting under the supervision of an attorney. - 5.
-Demonstrate advanced legal research, acute critical thinking, reasoning, and analytical approaches to legal problem solving.
+- 1. Demonstrate knowledge of procedural law and substantive law by successfully completing legal assignments routinely performed in a law office or any organization involved with legal processes under the supervision of an attorney. - 2.
+Demonstrate an awareness of the needs of a modern technology-based law office. - 3.
+Demonstrate an understanding of professional and ethical standards expected of a paralegal. - 4.
+Demonstrate communication skills, including public speaking, letter and memorandum writing, as well as legal drafting under the supervision of an attorney. - 5.
+Demonstrate legal research, analytical and critical thinking skills, including reasoned approaches to legal problem solving.

-Bachelor of Science in Legal Studies: 180 Credits
+Associate of Science in Paralegal Studies: 92 Credits